ZivElbaz/android-video-sharing-platform/README.md

 - **Video Sharing:** Share videos effortlessly with your friends.
 - **Comments Section:** Interact with the community through comments.
 - **Related Videos:** Explore related videos based on your viewing.
-- **User Management:** Handle your profile, track your likes, and manage your uploads conveniently.
+- **User Management:** Create and sign into your created user, upload videos and manage your likes/dislikes, videos uploaded and your comments.
 - **Dark Mode:** Customize your viewing preference with Dark Mode.

 ## Technologies Used